 The tractor must have a PTO speed of 1000 RPM to match the power shaft speed of the harvester.
 The harvester can operate between 600 RPM (min.) and 1000 RPM (max.).
-Optimum speed is 750 RPM.
+Optimum speed is 850 RPM.
 That generally means operating the tractor engine at 1600 - 2200 RPM.
-[Note:This is assuming that Pumps, Motors, and other Components are NOT excessively worn (after hours of use) and are operating correctly.]
-PTO energy consumption is at approx. 75 HP at 1000 RPM.
-An 85 HP tractor is the minimum required.
+[Note: This is assuming that Pumps, Motors, and other Components are NOT excessively worn (after hours of use) and are operating correctly.]
+PTO energy consumption is at approx. 135 HP at 1000 RPM.
+A 190 HP tractor is the minimum required.

-The Pik Rite uses a 21 spline, 1-3/8 inch diameter PTO yoke.
-The 1-3/4 - 20 spline PTO shaft can be special ordered.
+The Pik Rite uses a 1-3/4 - 20 spline PTO yoke.

 - 1. Before attaching the PTO to the tractor, be sure that the shaft is greased & can slide freely in the tube. - 2.
 Attach the PTO to the tractor. - 3.
-Be sure that the PTO lock pin or latches are securely locked into the tractor's PTO shaft.
+Be sure that the PTO lock pin or latches are securely locked into the tractor's PTO shaft. - 4.
+For longer PTO life, it should operate in the straightest position possible.
+However it can be operated safely with the rear PTO yoke approx. 3" lower or higher.